Apocalyptic Weather Made Me Climate-Conscious

 You wouldn’t want to walk around outside because pretty heavy objects are blowing all over the place: trees, branches, and the news item that I remember most was the crane.
 There was a crane working downtown, and it collapsed because of the wind and fell on this building.

-I actually remember having a lot of fun during this period.
+I didn’t really have a lot to lose in this scenario.
+If it’s your house, it’s a bit different than if you’re renting.
+And I actually remember having a lot of fun during this period.
 I didn’t really know my roommates that well.
 It was an interesting time to just not go to school and spend a lot of time getting to know each other.
 We liked to play conversation games, and cards, and had our candles lit.

+I’m used to the wind and the seawater getting pretty high; those kinds of surges.
+Maybe, you know, we’d lose power for an afternoon and the wind would stop.
+It really didn’t.
 We were one of the last neighbourhoods to get power back, and that was pretty wild.
 I remember not being able to shower for a really long time.
 After a while, I was like, “Okay, I need some hot water, and to be able to cook.”

 You start to see these events that I think used to stand out as very memorable storms become a bit more like the norm.
 We get more tropical weather events than we used to.
 I don’t remember that happening a lot in my childhood.

 We try our best not to have too much waste in the house, and not to drive unnecessarily, and those things.
 Sometimes it feels a bit futile.
 If you get involved in activism, I really think that’s the only way that things are going to change.
+I’m used to the wind and the seawater getting pretty high; those kinds of surges.
+Maybe, you know, we’d lose power for an afternoon and the wind would stop.
+It really didn’t.

 There’s been a fair amount of climate strikes here.
 A lot of Indigenous-led and student-led climate protests, which was really heartening to see.
 You’d just be looking out, and seeing a tonne of people with signs; a lot of children, and teenagers, and young people.